karuhanga/andela-learning-map/D2/D2 Python/Curriculum/12. Working with Databases/README.md

 * Create a database
 * Write a program to access the database
 * Write short programs that execute complex SQL queries that will enable you interact with your data in powerful ways.
+* Create a mini ORM using Python and SQL to show the CRUD operation.

 ### Knowledge: